djangocon/2023.djangocon.eu/_schedule/talks/2022-10-19-17-10-t0-panel-discussion-the-state-of-django.md

 ---
-abstract: "What does the future of Django hold?
-How should the community grow?"
+abstract: What does the future of Django hold?
+How should the community grow?
 accepted: true
 audience: all
 category: talks